BurgosNY/twitter-fact-checking-bot/README.md

 ## Intro

 A simple Python mini-app to correct people who share inaccurate information on Twitter.
-To make it work, you just need to input links to fake stories and to their respective debunking on an online spreadsheet.
+You can run this [Flask app](flask.pocoo.org/docs/0.12/quickstart/) locally to input links of fake stories and to their respective debunking on an online spreadsheet.
 Not much coding required.
+You just need to put the variables on a .env file, install the requirements and type `flask run`.

 ## Installation

-The easiest way: clone (download) this repository and get it running on Heroku.
+The easiest way to run online: clone (download) this repository and get it running on Heroku.
 You'll need:

 * A [free Heroku account](https://www.heroku.com/);
 * [Github account](https://github.com/);